semgrep/semgrep-docs/docs/release-notes/march-2024.md

 ### Added

-- Supply Chain now offers lockfile-only support for Swift projects.
+- Supply Chain now offers [lockfile-only support](/supported-languages/#semgrep-supply-chain) for Swift projects.
-- Added a tour of Supply Chain features in Semgrep Cloud Platform for first-time users, as well as a tour for returning users.
-- Added NIST Common Vulnerabilities and Exposures (CVE) number or GitHub Security Advisory (GHSA) ID to Supply Chain page  <!-- 13315 - may have to remove this, as I don't see it in live -->

 ### Changed

-- Findings with a critical severity now display in Semgrep Cloud Platform with a darker red color to help distinguish them from high-severity findings.
+- Findings with a **critical** severity now display in Semgrep Cloud Platform with a darker red color to help distinguish them from high-severity findings.
 - Findings are now displayed in Semgrep Cloud Platform with readable names, such as `git-url-parse: Inefficient Regular Expression Complexity` instead of `lodash.defaultsdeep: Improper Input Validation`.
 - Added additional reachability filter values to Semgrep Cloud Platform.
 Users can now search using the following values:
-  - **Reachable**
+  - Reachable
-  - **Always Reachable**
+  - Always Reachable
-  - **Conditionally Reachable**
+  - Conditionally Reachable
-  - **Unreachable**
+  - Unreachable
-  - **Unknown**
+  - Unknown

 ### Fixed